Mental Health Resources for All

 The Behavioral Health Case Manager customer service representative will refer you to a list of in-network providers and will give you the information you need to receive services.
 Language services are available free of charge through your Behavioral Health Case Manager.

 Please let the Customer Service representative know if you need an interpreter to talk about your behavioral health benefits or help in translating any letters you receive from your Behavioral Health Case Manager regarding your care.
-Certification for Inpatient and Outpatient Services Prior to seeking care in an inpatient hospital, a Residential Treatment Center, partial day/night programs or intensive outpatient treatment programs, you or your provider must receive certification from the Behavioral Health Case Manager.
+You or your provider must receive certification from the Behavioral Health Case Manager prior to seeking care in an inpatient hospital, a Residential Treatment Center, partial day/night programs or intensive outpatient treatment programs.

-• In order to receive in-network benefits, you must go to a North Carolina State Health Plan Network provider.
+• In order to receive in-network benefits, you must go to a State Health Plan Network provider.

 • You may want to check with your in-network provider to make sure that certification has been obtained for services.

-• Your in-network provider is required to use the North Carolina State Health Plan Network hospital where they practice, unless that hospital cannot provide the services needed.
+• Your in-network provider is required to use the State Health Plan Network hospital where they practice, unless that hospital cannot provide the services needed.

 • If you choose to go to an out-of-network provider without obtaining certification for inpatient or outpatient services, or you go to any provider outside of North Carolina without obtaining certification for services, it will result in a full denial of your services.